-She's 4.
-Her parents could get a hug or a kiss, but many people who know her cannot, at least right now.
+She's 7, and she's been holding these wildcat strikes since she was 3 or 4.
+Her parents can get a hug or a kiss, but many people who know her cannot, at least not all the time.
 And I won't make her.

-"I would like you to hug Grandma, but I won't make you do it," I told her recently.
+"I would like you to hug Grandma, but I won't make you do it," I first told her three years ago.

 "I don't have to?" she asked, cuddling up to me at bedtime, confirming the facts to be sure.